lightbend-labs/scala-logging/README.md

 ```

 ## Using Scala Logging ##

-### API ###

-Scala Logging comes with a thin API layer, packaged in the *scala-logging-api* module, which is independent of a particular logging library.
-The `com.typesafe.scalalogging` package contains the following members:

-The `Logger` trait declares abstract logging methods like `error`, `info`, etc.

-The `Logging` trait declares the abstract `logger` member of type `Logger`, i.e. requires the class, into which this trait is mixed, to define a `Logger`.

-### SLF4J-backed implementation ###

-The implementation for SLF4J is packaged in the *scala-logging-slf4j* module.
 The `com.typesafe.scalalogging.slf4j` package contains the following members:

-The `Logger` class implements the `Logger` trait from the API package.
-It wraps an underlying SLF4J logger.
-Hence, in order to create a `Logger`, you have to pass a SLF4J logger to the `apply` factory method defined in the `Logger` companion object:
+The `Logger` class wraps an underlying SLF4J logger and provides methods like `error`, `info`, etc. In order to create a `Logger`, you have to pass a SLF4J logger to the `apply` factory method defined in the `Logger` companion object:

 ```
 val logger = Logger(LoggerFactory getLogger "name")
 ```

+The `Logging` trait declares the `logger` member of type `Logger`, i.e. requires the class, into which this trait is mixed, to define a `Logger`.

-The `LazyLogging` and `StrictLogging` traits implement the `Logging` trait from the API package.
+The `LazyLogging` and `StrictLogging` traits implement the `Logging`.
 They define the `logger` member as a lazy or strict value respectively.
 In both cases the underlying SLF4J logger is named like the class into which these traits are mixed:

 ```
 class MyClass extends LazyLogging {